JacobLickiss-CSU/connect-4-game/README.md

 1. **Start the server:** Run the `server.py` script.
 2. **Connect clients:** Run the `client.py` script on two different machines or terminals.
 3. **Play the game:** Players take turns entering their moves.
 For their move, each player selects a column to drop one of their tokens in.
 The token falls from the top of the column, stopping at the last available slot.
 The first player to line four of their tokens up wins the game.
+4. **Running Tests** To run automated tests, run the `tests.py` script.
+If all tests pass, the message "All tests passed!" will be displayed.

 **Options:**
 1. **Server Options** Server options include -i to set the host address and -p to set the port.
 Use -h or --help for more info.